aridjayarecipes/cutesrecipes.web.app/content/post/2211-simple-way-to-prepare-ultimate-beef-medallions-and-amp-cruciferous-vegetables.md

 - "5-6 fresh thai basil leaves chopped"
 recipeinstructions:
 - "In a mortar and pestle, grind the ginger, garlic and habanero to form a paste"
-- "In a bowl, add the beef medallions, garlic, ginger &amp; habanero chilli mixture, tamarind paste and soy sauce.
+- "In a bowl, add the beef medallions, garlic, ginger & habanero chilli mixture, tamarind paste and soy sauce.
 Mix well to combine.
 Allow to rest for about 30 minutes"
 - "In a heavy skillet pan, heat the oil over high heat until hot."
 - "Sear the beef medallions on both sides (for about 1-2 minutes each side)."
 - "Add the soy sauce to the leftover marinade and pour over the beef medallions.
 Stir to combine"